jorgetaylor99/breathe/README.md

     cd breathe
     ```

-3. In order to connect to the database, you will need to create a `.env` file in the root of your project and add the following lines:
+3. In order to connect to the database, you will need to create a `.env` file in the root of your project (customise these values to your preference):

     ```
     PORT=3000